alexoconn/aggie-agenda/README.md

 If you have any questions at any time, please do not hesitate to contact us project managers!

-Additionally, here is are some links that might help you understand Git and GitHub better: https://www.youtube.com/watch?v=0fKg7e37bQE --Walks you through the basic commands and explains the applications of them https://www.youtube.com/watch?v=GZILYABgAoo --Talks about branches, merging, and pull requests
+Additionally, here is are some links that might help you understand Git and GitHub better: https://www.youtube.com/watch?v=0fKg7e37bQE --Walks you through the basic commands and explains the applications of them\

+https://www.youtube.com/watch?v=GZILYABgAoo --Talks about branches, merging, and pull requests

+Hello World Windows Desktop App--https://docs.microsoft.com/en-us/cpp/windows/walkthrough-creating-windows-desktop-applications-cpp?view=vs-2019